 One of the awarded cases, Hold Focus campaign, has reduced significantly the use of mobile phone when driving, and thus likely prevented accidents.
 Einar described how the principles and technologies for creating personalized creative campaigns could be applied to ecotourism.

 Founders of 360 Finland, Rami Saarikorpi and Sami Vuomajoki create large 360 presentations of various companies, tourist attractions, industrial companies and other areas that need extensive introductions.

 Rami is one of the pioneers in the 360 field.
-He has been involved in numerous 360 industry development projects.
-Sami has over 20 years of experience in the photography business.
+He has been involved in numerous 360 industry development projects and has over 20 years of experience in the photography business.
 Sami’s expertise is in aerial photography, videos, editing and publishing, he has become one of the 360 experts in aerial photography.
 Their forthcoming 360 project on Koli, NK Biosphere, provided an inspiring insight into opportunities of visualizing BR assets and facilities.
-This type of visualization could perhaps be the next step of marketing ecotourism initiatives developed within Shape project.
+This type of visualization could perhaps be the next step of marketing ecotourism initiatives developed within the Shape project.

 Marja-Liisa Ruotsalainen, Senior Project Manager at Karelia UAS, presented Digi2Market – immersive technologies for SMEs.
 The project provides support for 50 SMEs utilising virtual and augmented reality technologies.
 AR (Zappar) – based animation and video content for Waahto Brewery, provided a tangible example how companies can market sustainability and quality properties of their products.
 The project creates an open-access digital service called Digital City, on digital marketing resources, networks and examples.
 The service is expected to be launched in the summer of 2020.